The Importance of Choosing the Right Motorcycle Helmet

 Why Do I Need a Good-Fitting Helmet?

-Just because a helmet fits your head, doesn’t mean that it’s the right size for you because it might end up being too wide or narrow for your head and thus doesn’t provide the best safety measures.
+Just because a helmet fits your head doesn’t mean that it’s the right size for you.
+It might end up being too wide or narrow for your head and thus not providing the best safety measures.

-The best helmet that would ultimately provide maximum head protection would be the one that is compatible with your head dimensions and figuring this out is a crucial step to finding one.
+The best helmet for providing maximum head protection would be compatible with your head dimensions, and figuring this out is a crucial step in finding one.

-However, if the gap between the helmet and your head is big, your safety gear could be a hazard to you as it would hit you hard in case of an impact.
+However, if the gap between the helmet and your head is big, your safety gear could be a hazard, as it would hit you hard in case of an impact.

-On the other hand, if the helmet is too tight, the gap between it and your head could be at its minimum making the entire system uncomfortable.
+On the other hand, if the helmet is too tight, the gap between it and your head could be minimal, making the entire system uncomfortable.

-Eventually, you wouldn’t be able to concentrate on the road because your helmet serves as a distraction as you’re trying to adjust it.
+Eventually, you will not be able to concentrate on the road because your helmet will serve as a distraction while you are trying to adjust it.

-A good-fitting helmet would prevent the above problems from occurring, thus, giving the safety device ample space to provide maximum protection on the road.
-Therefore, you are required to choose the right helmet and the first step would be to figure out how to size a motorcycle helmet appropriately.
+A good-fitting helmet prevents the above problems from occurring, giving the safety device ample space to provide maximum protection on the road.
+Therefore, you are required to choose the right helmet, and the first step is to figure out how to size a motorcycle helmet appropriately.

 The Following are Steps on How to Size a Motorcycle Helmet

-We also have a detailed review on how to measure the head for a helmet in case you want to check that out!
+We also have a detailed review on measuring the head for a helmet if you want to check that out!

 Step #1: Choose Your Helmet Style

-There are many options when it comes to motorcycle helmets and these can be overwhelming for a rider looking for the perfect solution.
+There are many options for motorcycle helmets, which can be overwhelming for a rider looking for the perfect solution.

-However, one should know that there are usually five basic types of motorcycle helmets available.
+However, there are usually five basic types of motorcycle helmets available.
 The following is a brief introduction to these various types of motorcycle helmets.

 Open Face Helmets

-These types of helmets are considered the least restrictive as well as the least protective motorcycle helmets in the market.
+These types of helmets are considered the least restrictive and least protective motorcycle helmets on the market.

-The name was derived from the design of the helmet because the shell doesn’t cover the rider’s face or chin, thus, allowing a significant amount of airflow onto the rider’s face.
+The name was derived from the helmet’s design.
+The shell doesn’t cover the rider’s face or chin, allowing a significant amount of airflow onto the rider’s face.

-It could also be half the normal helmet which only covers the top of your skull and is held onto the head by straps.
-Similarly, it can also be a helmet that covers every other part of the head except for the face of the rider.
+It could also be half the normal helmet, which only covers the top of your skull and is held onto your head by straps.
+Similarly, it can also be a helmet that covers every other part of the head except for the rider’s face.

-Normally, these helmets tend to be less expensive than other types of helmets and carry fewer features with them.
-They are typically worn by riders on retros, classics, or even cruisers.
+Usually, these helmets are less expensive than other types of helmets and carry fewer features.
+Riders typically wear them on retros, classics, or even cruisers.

 Full Face Helmets

-These types of helmets are entirely different from open-face helmets as they cover the rider’s face completely.
+These types of helmets differ entirely from open-face helmets as they cover the rider’s face completely.

-They serve as a face shield protecting every part of the rider’s face like the nose, mouth, and eyes.
+They serve as a shield protecting every part of the rider’s face, like the nose, mouth, and eyes.
 There is even an extension of the shell known as the chin-bar that covers the chin or bottom of the rider’s face.

-However, full-face helmets tend to be poorly ventilated, but also the most protective helmets available.
-They also eliminate all the background noise as well as the one from the bike making it the most silent helmet around.
+However, full-face helmets tend to be poorly ventilated, but they are also the most protective helmets available.
+They eliminate all background noise, including the one from the bike, making them the most silent helmets around.

 This feature allows the rider to concentrate on the road without any noise as a distraction.
-You would find full-face helmets around many race tracks as well as every kind of street bike.
+You would find full-face helmets around many race tracks and every kind of street bike.

 ADV Dual Sport/Adventure Helmet

-On the other hand, if your motorcycle takes you on and off the road, then you would have to consider the ADV Dual Sport or Adventure helmet.
+On the other hand, if your motorcycle takes you on and off the road, you should consider the ADV Dual Sport or Adventure helmet.

-These helmets combine features that are suitable for riders on the streets who also maneuver off-road to the trail in a single ride.
+These helmets combine features suitable for street riders maneuvering off-road to the trail in a single ride.

-When on the street the ADV helmet provides an effective face shield as well as street-legal safety on the highway and a sufficient mask for the eyes on dirt roads.
-They also come installed with lots of ventilation and compatibility with goggles.
+When on the street, the ADV helmet provides an effective face shield, street-legal safety on the highway, and a sufficient mask for the eyes on dirt roads.
+It also comes installed with lots of ventilation and is compatible with goggles.

-If your motorcycle adventures are based on both the road and dirt, then there may not be a worthy helmet as compared to the ADV Dual Sport helmet.
-It offers maximum protection in various environments that your bike can run on.
+If your motorcycle adventures involve both the road and dirt, then there may not be a helmet worthy of comparison to the ADV Dual Sport helmet.
+It offers maximum protection in various environments that your bike can run in.

 Modular Helmets

-Modular helmets are a sub-type of full-face helmets that use a hinged mechanism to swing the chin bar and face shield out whenever the rider hits the release button and the helmet would be transformed from a full-face to an open-face one.
+Modular helmets are a subtype of full-face helmets that use a hinged mechanism to swing the chin bar and face shield out whenever the rider hits the release button.
+Thus, the helmet transforms from a full-face to an open-face one.

 Such modularity is what gave the helmet the name.
 Modular helmets allow the rider to choose between open-face and full-face helmets.